What are the penalties for tax evasion?

 Please note

-if you acknowledge the facts, the public prosecutor may propose a appearance on prior conviction (sometimes called the procedure for plead guilty).
+If you recognize the facts, the public prosecutor can offer you a appearance on prior conviction (sometimes called the procedure for plead guilty).

 Who can help me?